ufabdyop/designaprocess/README.md

 * ~~Each measured result should have a column for data origin (free text for describing where we arrived at these numbers).~~
 * Add Run Cards

+### Development on Run Card option

+First, what constitutes a run card?
+It is analagous to a shopping cart in many ways.
+In this case, it would be like a shopping cart of processes.
+Each process is added to the runcard in a particular order.
+A process can be added more than once.
+Since processes contain input parameters, we want to be able to save the input parameters for each process too.
+So, the representation of a saved run card in the database might look like this:

+id, order, process_id, input_id, input_value
+1, 1, 5, 12, 750
+1, 1, 5, 13, 55
+1, 2, 6, 19, 250

+The above represents a runcard with an id of 1.
+The runcard has 2 processes (processes 5 and 6).
+The ordering column indicates that process 5 comes before process 6.
+Process 5 should pre-load its 2 inputs with the input_values indicated.
+In this case, process 5 has an input with an id of 12, that input should be preloaded with a value of 750.
+Similarly, it should preload input 13 with a value of 55.
+The next process on that runcard is process 6.
+It has a preloaded input (id: 19) with the value of 250.